MisterY/cashier-ledger-server-go/README.md

 Simply issue a GET request to the //server?command=...

-where command is the ledger-cli command
+where command is the ledger-cli command, just the parameters. i.e. `balance assets`

 # License